 The purpose of black start is to maintain equipment that can initialise the supply for the progressive relivening of the grid following a partial or total blackout.

+The purpose of emergency reserve is to minimise the electrical disconnection of demand in a grid emergency.

 Implementation of this procurement plan is subject to the ancillary services being made available to the system operator on:

 the terms contained in this procurement plan; or